-Contains BPA, phthalates or worse all of which can leach into your food when heated.
-People mostly use plastic for food storage (I hope) don’t heat food in it ever.
+Contains BPA, phthalates, or worse all of which can leach into your food when heated.
+People mostly use plastic for food storage (I hope) and don’t heat food in it ever.

 Copper pots and pans may contain trace amounts of nickel, which some people can be allergic to.
 In some cases, the metals can leach into the food.
 Look for Copper-core cookware.

 There are two companies that make unglazed clay pots, Vitaclay and Miriams Earthen Cookware, I’d love to know the actual composition of the clay but that info is “proprietary,” which makes me a little weary.

 This is cast iron with a coating, like Lodge & Le Creuset.
 People tend to like these in place of cast iron because of the iron in "raw" cast iron.
 But some of the enameled that are used can contain lead or cadmium, which both can pose a health risk.
 To be sure look for 3rd party certifications like BSCI, SMETA, SEDEX, SA800, ISO9001.

 Le Creuset has some good options, but each one of their items varies, so best to ask them before you purchase.
 The darker the color the better, there is a lower risk of heavy metal exposure.
 You can do a lead test if you are worried.
 But having said that, one dutch oven from them will do the job.

 I don't love this option mostly because they are really not built to last.
 The coating scratches off and you do need to replace them more often.
 I understand that they are a cheap alternative for some, but this is one area of the home where I recommend making an investment.

 Green Pan and Lagostina have lead and cadmium-free options but they are made in China and I couldn't find any information on either website about the manufacturing process, or whether they are made in a regulated facility.
 China does have very poor safety standards so it's important for the brand to share this information so we know where it came from and who made it.